FRC5708/FRC-2026-RobotCode/README.md

 * PID closed-loop control of stage (SparkMax)
 * Calibrate shooting based on distance to HUB -- lots and lots of test shots and data collection
 * Detect indexing jam (fuel jammed against stage stalls indexer)
+* Configure pathplanner and verify with a simple movement auto path

 # Driver Controls